owlike/genson/website/Documentation/UserGuide.md

  - the class in which the property is declared.

 This can become really handy if you want to apply some custom Converters based on such criteria.
-The {% highlight java nowrap %}@JsonConverter{% endhighlight %} and {% highlight java nowrap %}@JsonDateFormat{% endhighlight %} support have been implemented using Contextual Factories.
+The `@JsonConverter` and `@JsonDateFormat` support have been implemented using Contextual Factories.

 For example if you want to use some specific converter only when some custom annotation is present on the property: